th2-net/th2-codec-generic/README.md

 ### 3.11.0

++ Dependencies with vulnerabilities was updated
 + Update base image version to 3.14.0
   + Codec handles messages with its protocol or empty during encode/decode
-  + The sailfish-core library update from 3.2.1748 to 3.2.1776
+  + The sailfish-core library update from 3.2.1748 to 3.3.11
-+ Update sailfish version for codec to 3.2.1881
++ Update sailfish version for codec to 3.3.11

 ### 3.10.5